Empowering grandparent and whānau care families to raise resilient, healthy children and families achieving positive outcomes in their lives

 Raising these children is far more complex and difficult than it is raising a child in normal circumstances.

-GRG provides national and local support through an 0800 GRANDS helpline, support groups and field staff with specialised knowledge and skills to assist caregivers as well as caregiver education, training and critical information and support at each stage of the caregivers journey.
+GRG provides national and local support through an 0800 GRANDS helpline, local support groups and field staff with specialised knowledge and skills to assist caregivers as well as caregiver education, training and critical information and support at each stage of the caregivers journey.

 Please help us to support the caregivers who are raising our vulnerable children so that they can grow up and live healthy, constructive and fulfilling lives.